ContainerSSH/containerssh.github.io/docs/usecases/security.md

 When authenticated successfully, ContainerSSH contacts your [configuration server](../reference/configserver.md) to get the configuration for your user.
 The configuration server can expose *short lived* credentials from the key management system in the container environment.
 Even if your users steal or leak the credentials, they are only valid for a short time.

-The upcoming [audit log](../reference/upcoming/audit.md) can record any action taken by a user and upload it to an S3-compatible object storage.
+The [audit log](../reference/audit.md) can record any action taken by a user and upload it to an S3-compatible object storage.

 [Get started »](../getting-started/index.md){: .md-button}